ben-shepherd/larascript-framework-monorepo/libs/larascript-http/docs/lifecycle/controller.md

 # Controllers

-Controllers in the Larascript HTTP framework are responsible for handling incoming HTTP requests, processing them, and returning appropriate responses.
+Controllers in the Larascript HTTP package are responsible for handling incoming HTTP requests, processing them, and returning appropriate responses.
 They act as an intermediary between the routes and the business logic of your application.

 ## Creating a Controller